nfernandes89/nfernandes89/README.md

     />
   </a>
  </p>
-- 🤓 I’m currently learning Java and SQL (Python and Outsystems are next)
+- 🤓 I’m currently learning Java and SQL (Python and Outsystems are next)<br>
 - 🤫 3 curiosities about me: Kickboxing is my favourite hobby; I like retro and board games; I dream of having a farm;
 <br>